 Therefore, I recommend that you stop by the 9/11 Memorial and if you can enter the Museum to explore one of the most interesting and unique exhibitions in the world, telling the story of the Twin Towers attacks with objects directly rescued from the rubble.
 You can read the chronicle of my experience here: 9/11 Memorial Tickets and Tours.

 Organize your visit to other skyscrapers

 And of course Rockefeller Center, whose observation deck known as the Top of the Rock will offer you the best views of the city including a spectacular close-up of the Empire State Building.
-In my experience, this is the best skyscraper in New York.
+In my experience, the best skyscraper in New York.

 - From $ 45

 - Observatory: open air

 - Views: Chrysler Building, Rockefeller Center, 5th Avenue and from afar One World Building

 - Views: Empire State, Central Park and from afar One World Building